List of tallest buildings in Richmond

 This is a list of tallest buildings in Richmond, Virginia.
-Presently, the tallest building in Richmond is the 29-story James Monroe Building.
+Presently, the tallest building in Richmond is the 29-story James Monroe Building, standing at 449 feet (137 m).
 It was the tallest building in Virginia from the time of its completion in 1981 until 2007, when the 38-story Westin Tower in Virginia Beach opened in downtown Virginia Beach.
-The second-tallest building in the city is Dominion Energy's headquarters at 600 Canal Place at 417 feet in height.
+The second-tallest building in the city is the CoStar Tower.
+Completed in 2026, it has a structural height of 421 feet (128 m).
+The third-tallest building is Dominion Energy's headquarters at 600 Canal Place at 417 feet (127 m) in height.
 The next three tallest skyscrapers each have 26 stories within the structure, although they vary in height: Truist Place, at 400 ft (120 m); the Federal Reserve Bank of Richmond, at 394 ft (119 m); and the Bank of America Center, at 331 ft (101 m).

 The first high-rise in Richmond history is considered to be the 19-story First National Bank Building, which was completed in 1913.
 The structure stands at 262 ft (80 m) and is located on the southwest corner of Main Street and Ninth Street.

 Tallest buildings

-This list ranks completed Richmond buildings that stand at least 150 ft tall, based on standard height measurement.
+This list ranks completed buildings in Richmond that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.